HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ){alt="A diagram showing how pixel coordinates change over a simple 4x4 image" width=50%}

-For the mitosis image, these coordinates are in pixels, but we'll see in later episodes that images can also be scaled based on resolution (e.g. in micrometres).
+For the mitosis image, these coordinates are in pixels, but we'll see in later episodes that images can also be scaled based on resolution to represent distances in the physical world (e.g. in micrometres).
 Also, bear in mind that images with more dimensions (e.g. a 3D image) will have longer coordinates like [z, y, x]...

 ::::::::::::::::::::::::::::::::::::: challenge